 Cloudflare also provides free Shared SSL on its free plan.
 There are several WordPress users who use Cloudflare for free CDN, and it’s essential that pages served over CDN are also HTTPS.

-If you have signed up for Cloudflare already, from your dashboard go to Crypto page to find the SSL option.
-Set the option to “Full” protection mode and Cloudflare will start the process of assigning you with the SSL certificate.
+If you have signed up for Cloudflare already, from your dashboard go to the settings page to find the SSL option.
+Set the option to “Full” protection mode and Cloudflare will start the process of assigning you the SSL certificate.
 The process can take up to 24 hours.

-With Free Cloudflare account, the SSL certificate they provide will be a shared SSL certificate, but it will be a fully valid SSL certificate.
+With a Free Cloudflare account, the SSL certificate they provide will be a shared SSL certificate, but it will be a fully valid SSL certificate.

 Suggestion #4: Use Paid SSL Certificates for HTTPS With Additional Features

 SSL certificates used to be really expensive in the past.
 With the introduction and wide adoption of free options such as Let’s Encrypt, paid SSL certificates have significantly lowered their price.

-I, however, do not suggest you should opt for paid SSL certificates if you don't need those additional security features.
-It’s just that you know there are options out there if you need additional features.
+However, I do not suggest that you should opt for paid SSL certificates if you don’t need those additional security features.
+It’s just so that you know there are options out there if you need additional features.

 And if you have an e-commerce website or take payments on your site, it might be worth investing in paid SSL solutions with additional validation levels such as Organization Validation or Extended Validation.

-Some of the top paid SSL providers include Rapid SSL (one that I use for this website from WP Engine), Symantec, GeoTrust and Godaddy among others.
+Some of the top paid SSL providers include Positive SSL, Rapid SSL, Symantec, GeoTrust, and EV SSL among others.

-The SSL Store is one of the leading marketplaces to buy world’s leading Certification Authorities (CAs), including Symantec, GeoTrust, Thawte, RapidSSL, Certum and Comodo.
+The SSL Store is one of the leading marketplaces to buy the world’s leading Certification Authorities (CAs), including Symantec, GeoTrust, Thawte, RapidSSL, Certum and Comodo.

 You can compare the prices and features all in one place and buy the SSL certificate at a discounted rate compared to buying it directly from CAs.
-All the SSL certificates come with a Best Price Guarantee and an extended 30 days money back guarantee.
+All the SSL certificates come with the Best Price Guarantee and an extended 30 days money-back guarantee.